partigabor/aromatica/content/items/caraway.md

 |    cultivation   |                                                                           Denmark; Lebanon; The Netherlands; Poland                                                                          |
 |botanical_database|                                                                      [POWO](https://powo.science.kew.org/taxon/839677-1)                                                                     |

-CARAWAY is a culinary spice, valued and cultivated for its fruit.
-It is yielded from the plant *Carum carvi* L., a(n) perennial in the *Apiaceae* family, growing in the temperate biome, with the native range of Temp.
+CARAWAY is a culinary spice, cultivated for its fruit.
+It is yielded from the plant *Carum carvi* L., a perennial in the *Apiaceae* family, growing in temperate biome, with a native range of Temp.
 Eurasia.[^powo_caraway]

 [^powo_caraway]: [Plants of the World Online](https://powo.science.kew.org)